Having trouble connecting to your device? Check out this Knowledge Base article for answers to some of the most frequent issues.

 Does the IP address my hostname is resolving to match my current public IP address?

-Login to your No-IP account and click Hosts/Redirects at the top left of the page.
+Login to your No-IP account and navigate to My Services > DNS records on the left side menu of the page.
 You will see a list of domains/hostnames that are associated with your account.
 Next, to the hostname, you will see the IP address that we are currently resolving to.
 You can verify that this is the correct IP address by visiting Port Check Tool.
 This website will show you your current public IP address.
 If the IP address does not match the one listed by your hostname, you will need to manually update it to get your service working again.

 How do I manually update my hostname in my No-IP account?

-To manually update the hostname, login to your No-IP account and click Hosts/Redirects at the top left of the page.
+To manually update the hostname, login to your No-IP account and navigate to My Services > DNS records on the left side menu of the page.
 Next to the hostname that you need to update click “Modify”.
 On the next page, under the Hostname Information window, you will see a location to change the IP address.
 Replace the IP address being shown with the IP address you received from Port Check Tool and click Update Host at the bottom right of the page.
 It will take 60 seconds for the changes to fully propagate to the new IP address.

 How do I avoid manually updating my hostname in the future?